Protecting Your Precious Teeth

 By avoiding snacking and having regular meals in the morning, noon, and evening, cavities can be prevented.

-When these four factors are present, cavities occur.
-If even one is missing, cavities will not occur.
+When all four of these factors are present, cavities occur.
+If even one is missing, they will not.

 In reality, these conditions cannot be avoided, so brushing teeth and maintaining a regular diet are necessary to reduce the risk of cavities as much as possible.

-However, to improve the fundamental cause, it is necessary for the patient to improve their lifestyle habits.
+However, to address the root cause, it is necessary for the patient to improve their lifestyle habits.

 Consideration for Pain During Treatment